yijingyang710/Channelwise-Saab-Transform/README.md

 # Channelwise-Saab-Transform
-Feature extraction (Module 1) for PixelHop/PixelHop++
+Feature extraction (Module 1) packages for PixelHop/PixelHop++.

 ### Introduction
-This is an implementation by Yijing Yang for the paper [PixelHop++: A Small Successive-Subspace-Learning-Based (SSL-based) Model for Image Classification](https://arxiv.org/abs/2002.03141).
-It is modified based on [Chengyao Wang's implementation (**ObjectOriented / Numpy** version)](https://github.com/ChengyaoWang/PixelHop-_c-wSaab).
+This is an implementation by Yijing Yang for the paper [PixelHop++: A Small Successive-Subspace-Learning-Based (SSL-based) Model for Image Classification](https://arxiv.org/abs/2002.03141). \
+It is modified based on [Chengyao Wang's implementation (**ObjectOriented / Numpy** version)](https://github.com/ChengyaoWang/PixelHop-_c-wSaab), with lower memory cost. \
 Note that this is not the official implementation.

 ### Installation
-You need to install numpy and sklearn packages to use the code.
+This code has been tested with Python 3.7.
+You may need to install numpy and numba (and scikit-learn to try the examples) to use the code.

 ### Contents
 `saab.py`: Saab transform.\